lattapanr/pythonTutorial/README.md

-# pythonTutorial
+# Phython Tutorial
-Learn Pythin with Python Tutorial for Beginners (with mini-projects) FCC
+This repo is for learning Python with Python Tutorial for Beginners (with mini-projects) FCC